Palestinian territories - Timeline

 2012 December - Fatah allows Hamas celebration rally on West Bank over UN status upgrade, a gesture reciprocated by Hamas in Gaza the following month.

-2013 April - Prime Minister Fayyad resigns after long-standing dispute with Palestinain Authority Chairman Mahmoud Abbas.
+2013 April - Prime Minister Fayyad resigns after long-standing dispute with Palestinian Authority Chairman Mahmoud Abbas.
 He is succeeded by academic Rami Hamdallah in May.

 2013 Newly appointed US Secretary of State launches a series of Israeli-Palestinian talks aimed at reaching a framework peace deal by April 2014.
 Palestinian officials say continuing Israeli approval of Jewish housing in occupied East Jerusalem undermines progress.
 Israel accuses the Palestinians of incitement.